msg138/Macro_Bot/README.md

 This was made to allow me to easier test things, by having the computer complete the repetitive actions i normally would have to.

 ### Prerequisites
-'''
-npm install gkm --save
+> npm install gkm --save
-npm install keypress --save
+> npm install keypress --save
-npm install robotjs --save
+> npm install robotjs --save
-'''

 ### Authors
 - **Michael George** - *Initial Work* - [MSG138](https://github.com/msg138)

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ### External Libraries Used
 - GKM [NPM](https://www.npmjs.com/package/gkm)